shilpagopi/SystemDesign/Caching.md

 * Storing results of an expensive computation or network calls or database queries or asset fetching,so you don't have to redo it.
 * Generally, caching is used for read-heavy systems (like social media).
 The 80/20 rule: You want to store 80% of read requests in 20% of storage (or memory).
 Store popular data.
 * A CDN (content delivery network) is something that's commonly used to deliver cached data.
+* Types of cache: storage cache (eg. CDN) or metadata cache.

 ### Features
 * Amount of data : TBs